talmonf/kombuchify.github.io/docs/how-to.md

 :::note info

-Visit [this page](/equipment) to find advices on how to chose your equipment.
+Visit [this page](/equipment) to find advice on how to choose your equipment.

 :::